 - The Roaring '20s/The Great Depression: 1927 to 1936, specifically.

 Underbelly: Badness provides examples of:

-- The Determinator: Gary Jubelin, in his quest to solve the murder of Terry Falconer.
+- The Determinator: Gary Jubelin refuses to give up on solving the murder of Terry Falconer and catching Perish.

 - Title Drop: When Snr.
 Constable Alavoine talks about Anthony Perish's complete lack of a paper trail, she says that, "Only someone with serious badness to hide would go to this much effort to cover their tracks."

 Tell Them Lucifer Was Here provides examples of:

 - Cop Killer: Focuses on the murders of Gary Silk and Rodney Miller, who were killed during a stakeout on a possible armed robbery target.

 - Cowboy Cop: Deconstructed.
 Despite explicitly spelling out their involvement in other crimes Task Force Hamada cannot move in on the pair involved in the Silk/Miller murders out of fear that there is not enough evidence.
 Despite Debs and his nephew basically saying they did it and are caught trying to hide evidence they don't want another bungled investigation.
 The police eventually move in anyway after threats are made, hoping that the raids will uncover evidence.